JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok tried both. anyway now i have the image

 NS: Good
-NS: So you get an immage
+NS: So you get an image
 NS: next
 NS: you need a material
 NS: and you have that green stuff